 "But you did ask," he interrupts keenly, harshly, "You asked him to give you a reason not to marry me, didn't you?"

-For the second time in less than half an hour, April feels like she has been gut punched.
+For the second time in less than half an hour, April feels as if she has been gut punched.
 She wraps her arms around her middle, groaning inwardly.
 "That was so long ago, Matthew…"

 "But you did ask him."

 "Yes…yes," she confesses miserably, "I asked him."
 He emits a pitiable moan as April rushes to explain herself.
 "You have to understand…what I feel for Jackson is so…so complicated and I…I can't help it.
 I can't control it!
-I tried to make it go away!
+I've tried to make it go away!
+I've tried to ignore it.
+And when that didn't work, I just didn't let myself think about it.
 Believe me, I tried and I tried!"

-Her declaration is genuine, sweet, heartfelt, yet he zeroes in on one word in particular.
+Her tearful pronouncement is genuine, sweet, heartfelt, yet he zeroes in on one word in particular because it outweighs every single word she has spoken.
 "Wanted.
 You keep saying wanted.
 As in past tense, as in that all changed the moment he stood up in the middle of our wedding and said that he loved you!
 Now none of us can go back!"

 "I didn't plan this!" she flares.

 "You keep saying that and it doesn't mean anything, April!" he flings back.
 And then he deflates again, suddenly tired and beyond it all.
 "No matter what you say, we can't just walk back in there and get married and pretend that none of this happened.
 It happened.
 I love you.
 I want you.
 And you want him.
 You have all along.
+You stood there while he said all those things and you never stopped him...because you wanted to hear it, you've been waiting to hear it.
 So do yourself a favor, do me a favor…hell, do him a favor and just admit it."

-Helpless, April watches him walk away, feeling as if she should call him back yet knowing she has nothing to offer him if she does.
-She does not even realize she is sobbing until she feels a pair of arms slip around her waist and pull her heaving form back into a solid wall of comfort and warmth.
+Helpless, April watches him walk away and fade into the approaching dusk, feeling as if she should call him back yet knowing she has nothing to offer him if she does.
+She does not even realize she is sobbing until she feels Jackson's arms slip around her waist and pull her heaving form back into a solid wall of comfort and warmth.
 And, for a fleeting instant, she allows herself to be comforted by him, to be enveloped in his scent and his closeness…to bask in the feeling of being held by him.
-But the moment is altogether brief…because inevitably she remembers the mess and how he is at the heart of it all and she rips out of his arms with an angry, embittered cry.
+It feels good and right and safe...and those are all of the reasons that she doesn't allow it to go on.
+Inevitably she remembers the mess that has been made and how he is at the heart of it all and she rips out of his arms with an angry, embittered cry.

 "No!" she spits, swiping furiously at her wet cheeks, "You don't get to do that!
 You don't get to hold me after what you did in there, Jackson!
 Oh my God, what were you thinking?"

 "I know you're angry," Jackson replies calmly, "You have every right to be.
 I get it.
-But I'm not sorry."
+But I'm not sorry I did it.
+I'm not sorry I said the words."

 "You're not sorry?
 What are you talking about?
 You ruined my wedding!
+You know how much this meant to me!
 You turned this entire day into a fiasco!"

 "I did it for us!"

-"Yes, for us," he retorts, "April, if you had married him, it would have been a disaster.
+"Yes, for us," he retorts, "April, if you had married him, it would have been a disaster and you know it!
 Come on!
 We wouldn't even be standing here right now if you didn't love me…if you didn't want us to be together."

 She draws back, suddenly losing her bluster in the face of that bold statement.
 "I…I've never said…"

-"You don't have to," he whispers, "I know you do.
-But it still would be nice to hear it."
+"You don't have to," he whispers, "I saw your face as you left the barn with him.
+I know you love me.
+But it still would be nice to hear you say it."

 "I'm supposed to be getting married right now," she chokes in protest.

-"April, please…" Jackson pleads softly, "You and I have run from each other long enough.
+"April, please…" Jackson pleads softly, "You and I have run from each for so long and we've hurt each other.
+I'm tired.
+Aren't you tired?
 The damage is already done.
 All that's left right now is us…this moment.
 Just…be honest with me."
 His tone lowers an octave as he takes a step to close the distance between them.
 "Please…"

 And like that she is drowning in his eyes like she always does.
-In that moment, she is stripped bare, vulnerable and figuratively naked…having lost everything that ever mattered to her and yet, conversely, having gained so much more.
+In that moment, she is stripped bare, vulnerable and figuratively naked in every way…having lost everything that ever mattered to her and yet, conversely, having gained so much more.
 April knows the time for cowardice and fear has passed.
 She knows that what Jackson says is true.
 They cannot run anymore.
 She cannot run.
 She doesn't want to.

 Jackson shakes his head, his brows knit in a bewildered frown.
 "What are you talking about?
 April, I'm going to have to kiss you.
 I need to kiss you."

+His words wash over her like cleansing rain, provoking her trembling sigh.
 "And I need you to kiss me," she whispers back, "You have no idea how much I want that, how much I've missed that.
-But if I kiss you, I'm not going to want to stop kissing you and that's a problem because it's my wedding day and Matthew just walked out on me and his family is in there hating my guts for hurting him while my family probably thinks I'm the most indecisive idiot to ever walk the planet and my life is a mess and I cannot kiss you when my life is a mess, Jackson!"
+But if I kiss you, I'm not going to want to stop kissing you and that's a problem because it's my wedding day and Matthew just walked out on me and his family is in that barn hating my guts for hurting him while my family probably thinks I'm the most indecisive idiot to ever walk the planet and my life is a mess and I cannot kiss you when my life is a mess, Jackson!"

 At the conclusion of her rambling monologue, he falls back with a mournful sigh.
 "I'm sorry."